b3pio/Kryptolytics/README.md

 # Kryptolytics

-## Update
+## Update (2022)

-**This application is a fork of the abandoned Gitlab project 'Cryptolitycs' by Szathmary Levente (lszathmary), the free public API that was provided by cryptocompare.com in CryptoLitycs is no longer available.
+**This application is a fork of the *seemingly* abandoned Gitlab project 'Cryptolitycs' by Szathmary Levente (lszathmary), the free public API that was provided by cryptocompare.com in CryptoLitycs is no longer available.
 I will update this to a working API once commencing further development on this project.**

 ## Description